DyNaMo-INSERM/AFM2Chimera_tiff2mrc/README.md

 SEE CHIMERA OPERATION MANUAL https://sites.google.com/view/ignaciocasuso/protocol-afm2chimera

-To compare the HS-AFM topography to the cryo-EM structural data, a custom-made code was was implemented using the macro coding language of free available software and plugins (Fiji is just ImageJ, the version 1.54f 64-bit works correctly).
-The procedure is the following: 1) the HS-AFM movie was opened in Fiji as .tif file.
-2) the frame of interest is selected.
+The custom-made code runs using the macro coding language of free available software and plugins (Fiji is just ImageJ, the version 1.54f 64-bit works correctly).
+The procedure is the following:
+1) the HS-AFM movie was opened in Fiji as .tif file
+2) the frame of interest is selected
 3) the code of the Macro01_AFM2Chimera_ (available in Suppl.
+Information) is run
-Information) is run.
-3) the code Macro02_AFM2Chimera_ (available in Suppl.
-Information) is run.
+4) the code Macro02_AFM2Chimera_ (available in Suppl.
+Information) is run
 5) The file created by the Macro02_AFM2Chimera is opened in USCF Chimera (version 1.13.1 works correctly), the map values are inverted, a volume filter of 2 applied, and the range adjusted until a full surface obtained.
-Finally, the scale bar and the voxel coordinates are used to ajust the dimensions of the molecules in the USCF Chimera surface visualization to that of the HS-AFM topography.
-6) The resulting surface map is saved in .mrc format.
+Next, the scale bar and the voxel coordinates are used to ajust the dimensions of the molecules in the USCF Chimera surface visualization to that of the HS-AFM topography
+6) The resulting surface map is saved in .mrc format

 //------------------------------------------------------------------ // Macro 01 — AFM-to-Chimera conversion // The following macro converts the selected HS-AFM frame into the intermediate format required for the subsequent conversion step.